DeltaChain (DELTA) Price Reaches $0.0000 on Major Exchanges

-DeltaChain (CURRENCY:DELTA) traded 7.2% higher against the US dollar during the 1 day period ending at 10:00 AM ET on April 3rd.
-One DeltaChain coin can currently be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-During the last seven days, DeltaChain has traded down 81.5% against the US dollar.
+DeltaChain (CURRENCY:DELTA) traded up 7.2% against the U.S. dollar during the twenty-four hour period ending at 10:00 AM Eastern on April 10th.
+During the last week, DeltaChain has traded down 81.5% against the U.S. dollar.
+One DeltaChain coin can currently be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
 DeltaChain has a market cap of $272,093.75 and $1,704.00 worth of DeltaChain was traded on exchanges in the last 24 hours.

 - Qubitica (QBIT) traded down 75.5% against the dollar and now trades at $11.94 or 0.00025016 BTC.